-Reason PEND required with IPRC//PACK, note that this transgresses the usage rule

-Codes AUTH () and VLDA () to be used only with a tax reclaim event;

 Reporting on Standing instructions and default actions

 The account servicer may or may not send an unsolicited MT 567 to provide a status on the action taken for any uninstructed balance based on the default action or a standing instruction.
 This is to be agreed in the SLA (section 3.11.8.2).